TN 97 (08-24)

 1. a.

 Situation - Bob Warfield, an SSI recipient, was injured in an automobile accident.
-A court awarded him damages of $10,000 to be used solely for medical expenses related to the accident.
+A court awarded them damages of $10,000 to be used solely for medical expenses related to the accident.

 2. b.

-Analysis - Although Mr. Warfield owns the funds and has direct access to them, he is not legally free to use them for his own support and maintenance.
+Analysis - Although Warfield owns the funds and has direct access to them, they are not legally free to use them for their own support and maintenance.
 Therefore, the award funds are neither income nor resources.

 6. State Law Restricts Use